FreakC-Foundation/FreakC/README.md

 </div>

 ## What is FreakC ?
 FreakC is a transpiled multi-paradigm scripting language that... has nothing to do with the C programming language.
-It is very similar to Batch, it is written in Batch, and it is transpiled to Batch.
+It is a superset of Batch, it is written in Batch, and it is transpiled to Batch.
 <a href="https://discord.gg/eNwqK4APsD">Proceed to Discord...</a>

 ## Why FreakC ?